Modern kitchen design ideas

-Now, there is one massive, glaring caveat when it comes to colour schemes, modern kitchens, and the neutrality mantra.
-Most modern kitchens will adopt a neutral colour scheme; however, there are some absolutely stunning examples of modern kitchens which either abandon this idea completely or tweak it slightly.
+Now, there is one massive, glaring caveat for colour schemes, modern kitchens, and the neutrality mantra.
+Most modern kitchens will adopt a neutral colour scheme; however, some absolutely stunning examples of modern kitchens either abandon this idea completely or tweak it slightly.

 Another idea to add splashes of colour without altering your cabinets is sticking with neutral tones throughout your kitchen but adding brightly coloured appliances, furniture, or artwork.